Enterprises have long understood that every application can't be distributed to the desktop and run locally. Reasons

 Early approaches to creating virtual desktops as a substitute for normal PCs were based on "thin clients," which were little more than terminal devices that provided a browser the capability to access applications elsewhere.
 The thin-client concept didn't gain much success since high costs and scarcity of network bandwidth made offloading applications to a central point a performance and reliability problem for users.
 The expansion of broadband Internet services has largely solved these problems.
 IT specialists are now looking for ways to exploit virtual desktop capability in a modern application framework.

-Two application frameworks that
+Two application frameworks that support virtual desktop

 One primary application framework that supports virtual desktops is Software-as-a-Service (SaaS).
 In this setup, the application is hosted remotely; a virtual desktop that might be running on a desktop, laptop, notebook, PDA or smartphone accesses the application.
 This is a form of application outsourcing, because the "service" accesses an application.